Letizia Michielon – Biography

 orchestra concertos conducted by Francesco Fanna.
 She

 has also been performing complete piano sonatas by Beethoven at the Miela Theater (Trieste).
+At the same time, again with Limen, she has launched the recording of the complete works

-pieces by C. Debussy and M. Ravel.
-In May of
+by Chopin in addition to pieces by C. Debussy and M. Ravel.
+In May of 2024 the last cd

-presented at the Scala Theatre Museum (Milan).
+dedicated to Chopin was presented at the Scala

-Letizia Michielon's interpretative
+Letizia Michielon's interpretative proficiency

-proficiency is firmly intertwined with her compositional experience.
+is firmly intertwined with her compositional experience.
+After graduating in Composition, under the

-Music Biennale, La Fenice Opera House, Ex Novo Musica, Berlin BKA, Trieste Prima, Limoux Festival, and
+Ex Novo Musica, Berlin BKA, Trieste Prima, Limoux

 Her compositional journey has opened further horizons